Embedded Finite Models Beyond Restricted Quantifier Collapse: Proof of Theorem : NIP theories are RQC within an infinite set, and also the proof of Proposition

-We need to show that we can eliminate the reference to $<$ in $\phi'$, instead using $L$ formulas.
-In the case that $V=\{P\}$ this is easy, since a formula using $P$ and a linear order that depends only on the cardinality of $P$ must define a finite or co-finite set of cardinalities, and these can be described without referencing the order.
-For general $V$, we provide an argument similar to the one in \cite{simon-chernikov-one} (page 422, below Fact 3.1).
+It is well-known that every theory with infinite models has a model with an infinite indiscernible sequence based on a dense linear order.
+And isomorphism-invariance implies that any operation can be moved into the set.
+Thus to close the gap to Theorem \ref{thm:bbiso}, we need to show that we can eliminate the reference to the indiscernible ordering $<$ in $\phi'$, instead using $L$ formulas.
+In the case that $V=\{P\}$ this is easy, since if we have a sentence quantifying over $P$ using only a linear order on the domain, and the truth of the sentence depends only on the cardinality of $P$, it must define a finite or co-finite set of cardinalities.
+These can be described without referencing the order.